clintcolding/clintcolding.github.io/index.md

 ### What I Do

 As a DevOps advocate, I believe when the entire IT organization works together as one and remains focused on the same overall goal, we can provide the best product to our customers.
-As a result I enjoy promoting cross functional collaboration and working in a team environment; sharing solutions, knowledge, or lending a hand to automate a task that eases someone else’s life.
-I have a true passion for continuous improvement and reducing toil by identifying efficiency bottlenecks and building solutions to remove them.
+As a result I enjoy promoting cross functional collaboration and working in a team environment; sharing solutions, knowledge, or automating a task that eases someone else’s life.
+My goals are centered around creating efficiency through automation; identifying bottlenecks and developing solutions to remove them.

-I started working with PowerShell right out of the gate in 2009, and is my go to language of choice.
-I've also developed tools with Python and I'm currently learning Go.
+I started working with PowerShell right out of the gate in 2009, and is my language of choice.
+I've also developed tools and applications with Python and I'm beginning to work with Go.
 I'm also a huge fan of containers and anything open source.

 ### Quotes